Floyd Bennett Field: Current use

 The New York City Police Department (NYPD) has divisions located on the former airfield.
 The department's aviation base is housed in space leased from the National Park Service that was once CGAS Brooklyn, and is also now headquarters for the New York City Police Department Emergency Service Unit.
 The Driver Training Unit is also located there, using a section of former runway to teach officers to operate many different vehicles used by the department.

 The New York City Department of Sanitation Training Center is located in Tylunas Hall, the former Building 278.
 Part of the former runway is used for training drivers.

 The United States Park Police (USPP) operates out of the District 9 station, located in the former Building 275.
 It is responsible for police coverage of the New York areas of the Gateway National Recreation Area.
 The National Park Service's Jamaica Bay Unit Headquarters is located in Building 96.

 The Civil Air Patrol's Floyd Bennett Composite Squadron regularly meets at the former airfield.
-The southern section of Bennett Field is also home to the 6th Communication Battalion of United States Marine Corps Reserve.
+The southern section of Floyd Bennett Field is also home to the 6th Communication Battalion of United States Marine Corps Reserve.

+Floyd Bennett Field is home to an annual cycling race series.

+A shelter for migrants and asylum-seekers was opened at Floyd Bennett Field in August 2023, despite its relative remoteness.

 Notable flights

 Floyd Bennett Field hosted many famous aviators during the later years of the "Golden Age of Aviation" in the 1930s.
 This arose from a variety of optimal conditions, including the weather, geography, modern infrastructure, and low commercial usage.
-As a result, Bennett Field was either the origin or destination for many record breaking flights, including 26 around-the-world or transoceanic flights and 10 transcontinental flights.
+As a result, Floyd Bennett Field was either the origin or destination for many record breaking flights, including 26 around-the-world or transoceanic flights and 10 transcontinental flights.

-On July 28–30, 1931, Russell Norton Boardman and John Louis Polando flew a Bellanca Special J-300 high-wing monoplane named Cape Cod to Istanbul in 49:20 hours, establishing a straight-line distance record of 5011.8 mi.
-As the runway at Bennett Field was only 5000 ft long, they needed to remove a fence and clear a parking lot to add another thousand feet to meet their required takeoff distance.
+On July 28–30, 1931, Russell Norton Boardman and John Louis Polando flew a Bellanca Special J-300 high-wing monoplane named Cape Cod to Istanbul’s Yeşilköy Airport—now Atatürk Airport—in 49:20 hours, establishing a straight-line distance record of 5011.8 mi.
+As the runway at Floyd Bennett Field was only 5000 ft long, they needed to remove a fence and clear a parking lot to add another thousand feet to meet their required takeoff distance.
 The phone and electric utilities even took down poles along Flatbush Avenue.
 Seventeen minutes after Boardman and Polando departed, Hugh Herndon Jr. and Clyde Pangborn flew a Red Bellanca CH-400 Skyrocket, named Miss Veedol, to Moylgrove, Wales, in 31:42 hours.
-They stopped in Japan on their flight around the world, flew directly to Wenatchee, Washington, on October 4, and landed at Bennett Field on October 17, 1931.
+They stopped in Japan on their flight around the world, flew directly to Wenatchee, Washington, on October 4, and landed at Floyd Bennett Field on October 17, 1931.

 At least thirteen notable transcontinental flights from 1931 to 1939 either began or ended at Floyd Bennett Field: